psathyrella/partis/docs/plotting.md

 ![per-d-shm](images/per-d-shm.png)

-and per-gene, per-base plots in `docs/example-plots/multi-hmm/mute-freqs/per-gene-per-position`, for instance for j:
+and per-gene, per-position mutation plots in `docs/example-plots/multi-hmm/mute-freqs/per-gene-per-position`, for instance for j:

 ![per-j-per-position-shm](images/per-j-per-position-shm.png)

-and also per-gene, per-position, per-base (e.g. showing the different rates of A to G vs A to C) in `docs/example-plots/multi-hmm/mute-freqs/{v,d,j}-per-base/`:
+and also per-gene, per-position, per-base mutation (e.g. showing the different rates of A to G vs A to C, with germline bases below the x axis) in `docs/example-plots/multi-hmm/mute-freqs/{v,d,j}-per-base/`:

 ![per-j-per-position-per-base-shm](images/per-j-per-position-per-base-shm.png)

+#### partition plots

-Plots for the partition action are written to the subdir `partitions/`, with the most important ones displayed in `partitions/overview.html`:
+Plots for the partition action are written to the subdir `partitions/`, with the most important ones displayed in `docs/example-plots/partitions/overview.html`:

 ![partitions-overview](images/partitions-overview.png)